Elan Language Reference

 A procedure is a named piece of code that can define parameters which are given inputs via arguments in a call statement.
 Unlike a function, a procedure does not return a value.
 Also unlike a function, a procedure can have ‘side effects’: indeed it should have side effects, otherwise there would be no point in calling it!
 For this reason the statements within a procedure can:

-+procedure inPlaceRippleSortname(out arr as List<of Int>parameter definitions) variable changesname set to trueexpression variable lastCompname set to arr.length() - 2expression +repeat set changesvariableName to falseexpression +for ivariableName from 0expression to lastCompexpression step 1expression +if arr[i] > arr[i + 1]condition then let tempname be arr[i]expression call arr.putAtprocedureName(i, arr[i + 1]arguments) call arr.putAtprocedureName(i + 1, temparguments) set changesvariableName to trueexpression end if end for set lastCompvariableName to lastComp - 1expression end repeat when not changescondition end procedure
++procedure inPlaceRippleSortname(out arr as List<of Int>parameter definitions) variable changesname set to trueexpression variable lastCompname set to arr.length() - 2expression +repeat set changesvariableName to falseexpression +for ivariableName from 0expression to lastCompexpression step 1expression +if arr[i] > arr[i + 1]condition then let tempname be arr[i]expression call arr.putprocedureName(i, arr[i + 1]arguments) call arr.putprocedureName(i + 1, temparguments) set changesvariableName to trueexpression end if end for set lastCompvariableName to lastComp - 1expression end repeat when not changescondition end procedure

 Procedures are executed by means of a call statement, for example: